dermotduffy/frigate-hass-card/docs/usage/casting.md

     enabled: true
 ```

-This will send the camera stream to the Google Cast device through the use of the [`media_player.play_media` Home Assistant action](https://www.home-assistant.io/integrations/media_source/#playing-media-from-a-media-source)
+This will send the camera stream to the Google Cast device through the use of the [`media_player.play_media` Home Assistant action](https://www.home-assistant.io/integrations/media_source/#playing-media-from-a-media-source).

-The main disadvanatage of this method is that the stream will be played through HLS which has a **delay of around 10 seconds**, making it sub-optimal for live monitoring.
+The main disadvantage of this method is that the stream will be played through HLS which has a **delay of around 10 seconds**, making it sub-optimal for live monitoring.

 ## Dashboard Casting